Looking for a Used Range Rover Sport in your area?

 While highly impressed with the engines, transmission, and suspension of the Range Rover Sport, owners have complained about shoddy materials in the cabin and build quality in some models, especially considering the premium price paid.
 Others argue that the controls and gauges simply need to be overhauled and replaced with a more intuitive design.
 Overall, the feeling seems to be that it's a good effort that could use some improvement and refining.

 by Michael Perkins

-Talk about the 2009 Land Rover Range Rover Sport
+What's your take on the 2009 Land Rover Range Rover Sport?